-Technical debt is precisely what it sounds: a debt that businesses eventually have to pay with time, money, and resources, typically for choosing speed over quality.
-In a time where all kinds of businesses are adapting their technology and services to provide new digital channels of interactions to their customers—the “new normal”, they call it—a lot has been debated about the effects of technical debt versus business continuity.
+Technical debt is what it sounds like: a debt that businesses eventually have to pay with time, money, and resources, typically for choosing speed over quality.
+In today's "new normal," companies try to adapt their technology and services to provide new digital channels of interaction to their customers.
+Meanwhile, many technologists debate about the effects of technical debt versus business continuity.

-That said, in this blog post, I hope to bring some clarity about the real impacts of technical debt and how you can manage it.
-Here's what I'll cover:
+But is technical debt always a bad thing?
+In this blog post, I hope to clarify the actual impact of tech debt and how you can manage it.

 - What Is Technical Debt?